Du temps: Chart performance

 "Du temps" entered the French Singles Chart at number eight on the chart edition of 13 November 2011, which was the highest debut then, with 6,089 downloads.
-The following week, it was only number 78, making the biggest drop of all time on the chart, then fell off the top 100.
+The following week, it was only number 78, making the biggest drop of all time on the chart, before falling off the top 100.
 However, it re-entered the chart on 10 December, and climbed up to number 80.
 After fluctuating up and down for some weeks, it made a huge jump from number 75 to number 4 on 23 January 2012, when the physical formats were released, selling 6,601 units.
 In the early beginning, the radio airplay of "Du temps" was very confident, but after some weeks, it was finally picked up by the radio stations and peaked at number 38 on the French airplay chart.
 It was also popular on NRJ in France, one of the country's biggest radio stations, where it was listed several times as one of the 20 most played songs of the moment.

 In Switzerland, the single started at a peak of number 73.
 In Belgium (Wallonia), it entered the Ultratop 50 at number nine, on the chart edition of 19 November 2011 and then fell off the chart.
 After more than two months, "Du temps" re-entered the chart, when the physical formats were released, at number 32.
 It moved four places to 28 the next week before dropping again.
 However, it made much more impact in clubs and discothèques, peaking at number 12 on the Wallonian Dance Chart on the chart edition of 4 February 2012.
 On the radio airplay chart, the song had a similar trajectory as in France.
 On the chart edition of 25 February 2012, it entered the Ultratop 30 airplay chart, making a big jump from number 42 to 22, nearly four months after the single's release.
 It has since reached a peak of number 17.